Gisèle Freund: Buenos Aires, Mexico, and Paris again

-The same year Germany saw her first retrospective curated by Klaus Honnef, who also accounts for her participation in the documenta 6.
+The same year Germany saw her first retrospective curated by Klaus Honnef (de), who also accounted for her participation in the documenta 6.
 This edition of the important international exhibition for contemporary art, had a focus on photography and celebrated its 150-year anniversary with a large survey, in which pictures of Joyce and Evita Perón were featured in its portrait section.
-In the 1970s she was also recognized in the US, in galleries at first, and it was a large exhibition of her works at the Sidney Janis Gallery in New York in 1979, that led to the acquisition of all 180 photographs on display by the Center for Creative Photography at the University of Arizona in Tucson.
+In the 1970s she was also recognized in the US, in galleries at first, and it was a large exhibition of her works at the Sidney Janis Gallery in New York in 1979.
+It led to the acquisition of all 180 photographs on display by the Center for Creative Photography at the University of Arizona in Tucson.
 Her reputation as an important portrait photographer grew with each successive exhibition.
-She is now celebrated as one of the best portrait photographers of the twentieth century: Upon her death in Paris, "President Jacques Chirac praised her as 'one of the world's greatest photographers'."
+She was celebrated as one of the best portrait photographers of the twentieth century: Upon her death in Paris, "President Jacques Chirac praised her as 'one of the world's greatest photographers'."

 She is buried at the Montparnasse Cemetery in Paris near her home and studio at 12 rue Lalande.